geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 \begin{figure}  \includegraphics[width=0.3\textwidth]    {viz/plugins/maximum_horizontal_compressive_stress/temperature.png}  \hfill  \includegraphics[width=0.3\textwidth]    {viz/plugins/maximum_horizontal_compressive_stress/velocity.png}  \hfill  \includegraphics[width=0.3\textwidth]    {viz/plugins/maximum_horizontal_compressive_stress/horizontal-stress.png}  \caption{\it Illustration of the `maximum horizontal     compressive stress' visualization plugin.
 The left     figure shows a ridge-like temperature anomaly.
 Together     with no-slip boundary along all six boundaries, this     results in two convection rolls (center).
 The maximal     horizontal compressive strength at the bottom center     of the domain is perpendicular to the ridge because     the flow comes together there from the left and right,     yielding a compressive force in left-right direction.
 At the top of the model, the flow separates outward,     leading to a \textit{negative} compressive stress     in left-right direction; because there is no flow     in front-back direction, the compressive strength     in front-back direction is zero, making the along-ridge     direction the dominant one.
 At the center of the     convection rolls, both horizontal directions yield     the same stress; the plugin therefore chooses an     essentially arbitrary horizontal vector, but then     uses a zero magnitude given that the difference     between the maximal and minimal horizontal stress     is zero at these points.}  \label{fig:max-horizontal-compressive-stress}\end{figure}

+Physical units: \si{\pascal}.

 `melt fraction': A visualization output object that generates output for the melt fraction at the temperature and pressure of the current point.
 If the material model computes a melt fraction, this is the quantity that will be visualized.
 Otherwise, a specific parametrization for batch melting (as described in the following) will be used.
 It does not take into account latent heat.
 If there are no compositional fields, or no fields called 'pyroxenite',  this postprocessor will visualize the melt fraction of peridotite (calculated using the anhydrous model of Katz, 2003).
 If there is a compositional field called 'pyroxenite', the postprocessor assumes that this compositional field is the content of pyroxenite, and will visualize the melt fraction for a mixture of peridotite and pyroxenite (using the melting model of Sobolev, 2011 for pyroxenite).
 All the parameters that were used in these calculations can be changed in the input file, the most relevant maybe being the mass fraction of Cpx in peridotite in the Katz melting model (Mass fraction cpx), which right now has a default of 15\%.
-The corresponding p-T-diagrams can be generated by running the tests melt\_postprocessor\_peridotite and melt\_postprocessor\_pyroxenite.
+The corresponding $p$-$T$-diagrams can be generated by running the tests melt\_postprocessor\_peridotite and melt\_postprocessor\_pyroxenite.

+Physical units: None.

 `melt material properties': A visualization output object that generates output for melt related properties of the material model.
 Note that this postprocessor always outputs the compaction pressure, but can output a large range of additional properties, as selected in the ``List of properties'' parameter.

+Physical units: Various, depending on what is being output.

 `named additional outputs': Some material models can compute quantities other than those that typically appear in the equations that \aspect{} solves (such as the viscosity, density, etc).
 Examples of quantities material models may be able to compute are seismic velocities, or other quantities that can be derived from the state variables and the material coefficients such as the stress or stress anisotropies.
 These quantities are generically referred to as `named outputs' because they are given an explicit name different from the usual outputs of material models.

 This visualization postprocessor outputs whatever quantities the material model can compute.
 What quantities these are is specific to the material model in use for a simulation, and for many models in fact does not contain any named outputs at all.

+Physical units: Various, depending on what is being output.

 `nonadiabatic pressure': A visualization output object that generates output for the non-adiabatic component of the pressure.

 The variable that is outputted this way is computed by taking the pressure at each point and subtracting from it the adiabatic pressure computed at the beginning of the simulation.
 Because the adiabatic pressure is one way of defining a static pressure background field, what this visualization postprocessor therefore produces is \textit{one} way to compute a \textit{dynamic pressure}.
 There are, however, other ways as well, depending on the choice of the ``background pressure''.

+Physical units: \si{\pascal}.

 `nonadiabatic temperature': A visualization output object that generates output for the non-adiabatic component of the temperature.

+Physical units: \si{\kelvin}.

 `particle count': A visualization output object that generates output about the number of particles per cell.

+Physical units: None.

 `partition': A visualization output object that generates output for the parallel partition that every cell of the mesh is associated with.

+Physical units: None.

 `principal stress': A visualization output object that outputs the principal stress values and directions, i.e., the eigenvalues and eigenvectors of the stress tensor.
-The postprocessor can either operate on the full stress tensor or only on the deviatoric stress tensor.
+The postprocessor can either operate on the full stress tensor or only on the deviatoric stress tensor, depending on what run-time parameters are set.

+Physical units: \si{\pascal}.

 `shear stress': A visualization output object that generates output for the 3 (in 2d) or 6 (in 3d) components of the shear stress tensor, i.e., for the components of the tensor $-2\eta\varepsilon(\mathbf u)$ in the incompressible case and $-2\eta\left[\varepsilon(\mathbf u)-\tfrac 13(\textrm{tr}\;\varepsilon(\mathbf u))\mathbf I\right]$ in the compressible case.
 If elasticity is used, the elastic contribution is being accounted for.
 The shear stress differs from the full stress tensor by the absence of the pressure.
 Note that the convention of positive compressive stress is followed.

+Physical units: \si{\pascal}.

 `spd factor': A visualization output object that generates output for the spd factor.
 The spd factor is a factor which scales a part of the Jacobian used for the Newton solver to make sure that the Jacobian remains positive definite.

+Physical units: None.

 `spherical velocity components': A visualization output object that outputs the polar coordinates components $v_r$ and $v_\phi$ of the velocity field in 2D and the spherical coordinates components $v_r$, $v_{\phi}$ and $v_{\theta}$ of the velocity field in 3D.

+Physical units: $\frac{\text{m}}{\text{s}}$ or $\frac{\text{m}}{\text{year}}$, depending on settings in the input file.

 `strain rate': A visualization output object that generates output for the norm of the strain rate, i.e., for the quantity $\sqrt{\varepsilon(\mathbf u):\varepsilon(\mathbf u)}$ in the incompressible case and $\sqrt{[\varepsilon(\mathbf u)-\tfrac 13(\textrm{tr}\;\varepsilon(\mathbf u))\mathbf I]:[\varepsilon(\mathbf u)-\tfrac 13(\textrm{tr}\;\varepsilon(\mathbf u))\mathbf I]}$ in the compressible case.

+Physical units: \si{\per\second}.

 `strain rate tensor': A visualization output object that generates output for the 4 (in 2d) or 9 (in 3d) components of the strain rate tensor, i.e., for the components of the tensor $\varepsilon(\mathbf u)$ in the incompressible case and $\varepsilon(\mathbf u)-\tfrac 13(\textrm{tr}\;\varepsilon(\mathbf u))\mathbf I$ in the compressible case.

+Physical units: \si{\per\second}.

 `stress': A visualization output object that generates output for the 3 (in 2d) or 6 (in 3d) components of the stress tensor, i.e., for the components of the tensor $-2\eta\varepsilon(\mathbf u)+pI$ in the incompressible case and $-2\eta\left[\varepsilon(\mathbf u)-\tfrac 13(\textrm{tr}\;\varepsilon(\mathbf u))\mathbf I\right]+pI$ in the compressible case.
 If elasticity is used, the elastic contribution is being accounted for.
 Note that the convention of positive compressive stress is followed.

+Physical units: \si{\pascal}.

 `stress second invariant': A visualization output object that outputs the second moment invariant of the deviatoric stress tensor.

+Physical units: \si{\pascal}.

 `surface dynamic topography': A visualization output object that generates output for the dynamic topography at the top and bottom of the model space.
 The approach to determine the dynamic topography requires us to compute the stress tensor and evaluate the component of it in the direction in which gravity acts.
 In other words, we compute $\sigma_{rr}={\hat g}^T(2 \eta \varepsilon(\mathbf u)-\frac 13 (\textrm{div}\;\mathbf u)I)\hat g - p_d$ where $\hat g = \mathbf g/\|\mathbf g\|$ is the direction of the gravity vector $\mathbf g$ and $p_d=p-p_a$ is the dynamic pressure computed by subtracting the adiabatic pressure $p_a$ from the total pressure $p$ computed as part of the Stokes solve.
 From this, the dynamic topography is computed using the formula $h=\frac{\sigma_{rr}}{(\mathbf g \cdot \mathbf n)  \rho}$ where $\rho$ is the density at the cell center.
 For the bottom surface we chose the convection that positive values are up (out) and negative values are in (down), analogous to the deformation of the upper surface.
 Note that this implementation takes the direction of gravity into account, which means that reversing the flow in backward advection calculations will not reverse the instantaneous topography because the reverse flow will be divided by the reverse surface gravity.

 In contrast to the `dynamic topography' visualization postprocessor, this plugin really only evaluates the dynamic topography at faces of cells that are adjacent to `bottom' and `top' boundaries, and only outputs information on the surface of the domain, rather than padding the information with zeros in the interior of the domain.

+Physical units: \si{\meter}.

 `surface stress': A visualization output object that generates output on the surface of the domain for the 3 (in 2d) or 6 (in 3d) components of the stress tensor, i.e., for the components of the tensor $-2\eta\varepsilon(\mathbf u)+pI$ in the incompressible case and $-2\eta\left[\varepsilon(\mathbf u)-\tfrac 13(\textrm{tr}\;\varepsilon(\mathbf u))\mathbf I\right]+pI$ in the compressible case.
 If elasticity is included, its contribution is accounted for.
 Note that the convention of positive compressive stress is followed.

+Physical units: \si{\pascal}.

-`temperature anomaly': A visualization output postprocessor that outputs the temperature minus the depth-average of the temperature.The average temperature is calculated using the lateral averaging function from the ``depth average'' postprocessor and interpolated linearly between the layers specified through ``Number of depth slices''
+`temperature anomaly': A visualization output postprocessor that outputs the temperature minus the depth-average of the temperature.The average temperature is calculated using the lateral averaging function from the ``depth average'' postprocessor and interpolated linearly between the layers specified through ``Number of depth slices''.

+Physical units: \si{\kelvin}.

 `vertical heat flux': A visualization output object that generates output for the heat flux in the vertical direction, which is the sum of the advective and the conductive heat flux, with the sign convention of positive flux upwards.

+Physical units: \si{\watt\per\square\meter}.

 `volume of fluid values': A visualization output object that outputs the volume fraction and optionally a level set field and the interface normal vectors of volume of fluid fields.

+Physical units: None.

 `volumetric strain rate': A visualization output object that generates output for the volumetric strain rate, i.e., for the quantity $\nabla\cdot\mathbf u = \textrm{div}\; \mathbf u = \textrm{trace}\; \varepsilon(\mathbf u)$.
 This should be zero (in some average sense) in incompressible convection models, but can be non-zero in compressible models and models with melt transport.

+Physical units: \si{\per\second}.

 (parameters:Postprocess/Visualization/Number_20of_20grouped_20files)=
 ### __Parameter name:__ Number of grouped files